-- Recoverability of Exploration and Evaluation Assets; - Evaluation of Income Tax Credits to receive on resources exploration and Mining Right Credits. - Evaluation of the convertible debenture and derivative financial liability;
+- Recoverability of Exploration and Evaluation Assets; - Internally generated intangible assets; - Evaluation of Income Tax Credits receivable on resources exploration and Mining Right Credits: - Evaluation of the convertible debenture and derivative financial liability; - Present value of royalties payable.

 Management believes that the majority of the changes will be adopted in the Corporation's accounting methods during the first period starting after the effective date of each new change.
 The information on the new standards and interpretations as well as the new amendments, which are susceptible to be pertinent to the Corporation consolidated financial statements are supplied below.